DoroMartoski/SFAdvancedAdmin/General Notes.md

 of detail records are determined by the master record - when you delete the master record, all of its detail records are automatically deleted along with it. **Master-detail relationship fields are always required on the detail records.
-* Master object in master-detail relationshipcan also contain roll-up summary fields.
+* Master object in master-detail relationship can also contain roll-up summary fields.
 These fields store values aggregated from the child records in the relationship.

 * You can't create a detail record without a master record.
 The detail record inherits sharing rules from the master.
 The number of master-detail relationship you can set are limited depending on your edition or license.
-You can't set profile permissions for a detail record.**
+You can't set profile permissions for a detail record.
-* You can convert a master-detail relationship to a lookup relationship as long as no roll-up summary fields exist on the master object.**
+* You can convert a master-detail relationship to a lookup relationship as long as no roll-up summary fields exist on the master object.
 * You can convert a lookup relationship to a master-detail relationship only if the lookup fields on the records contains a value.
+* The master object controls the access to the detail's data.
+* When creating master-detail relationship, always create the relationship field on the detail object.

+**Hierarchical relationship: available only on the user object for creating management chains between users**

+**Schema builder: lets you visualize and edit your data model**

 ### Forecasting
 Forecast is an expression of expected sales revenue based on the gross rollup of a set of opportunities.